Learn how to make waterproof matches and never worry about your firestarter getting wet again!

 First, put the turpentine in a container (cup or glass jar) and be sure to place the newspaper underneath the container.
 Turpentine is a product normally used in finish-stripping and it can damage wood surfaces.

-Step 2 – Soak the head
+Step 2: Soak the Head

 Dip the head of the matches into the turpentine and let it sit there for five minutes.
 It will soak through the head and the stem and permeate it.

-Step 3 – Dry the matches
+Step 3: Dry the Matches

-After taking the matches out, use the hair dryer to dry them out or you can simply spread them on the newspaper and wait until it dries naturally.
+After taking the matches out, use the hair dryer to dry them out, or you can simply spread them on the newspaper and wait until it dries naturally.
 These matches will remain waterproof for several months if treated this way.

-2. Nail Polish
+2. How to Waterproof Matches with Nail Polish

 - Fingernail polish (choose between clear and colored varieties)

 Step 1: Dip the Head of the Matches